onnx/onnx/docs/Operators.md

 <dd>When coordinate_transformation_mode is "tf_crop_and_resize" and x_original is outside the range [0, length_original - 1], this value is used as the corresponding output value.
 Default is 0.0f.</dd>
 <dt><tt>keep_aspect_ratio_policy</tt> : string (default is stretch)</dt>
 <dd>
-This attribute describes how to interpret the `sizes` input with regard to keeping the original aspect ratio of the input. <br/>
+This attribute describes how to interpret the `sizes` input with regard to keeping the original aspect ratio of the input, and it is not applicable when the `scales` input is used. <br/>

 Given a set of `sizes`, associated with a subset of `axes` (explicitly provided or default), and assuming `d = axes[i]`, with `i` being the index of the provided `sizes`. <br/>